rbuas/image-room/doc/workflow.md

 ### Share album in LRCC
 Create a collection from the album folder to sync it with LRCC.
-This step is important to make possible the colaborative work.
+This step is important to make possible the collaborative work.

 ### Prepare tethering
-Connect devices to theatring if is the case.
+Connect devices to tethering if is the case.
 It could make easy to import photos directly instead do it in lot with cards.

 ### Prepare schedule
-[Media Manager](./personas.md#media-manager) prepare the project schedule, with :
+[Media Manager](./personas.md#media-manager) prepare the project schedule, with:
 - event agenda
 - to do list (important clicks, important moments)

 ### Image Room Settings
-[Media Manager](./personas.md#media-manager) prepare the Image Room settings (.irsettings file) with :
+[Media Manager](./personas.md#media-manager) prepare the Image Room settings (.irsettings file) with:
 - output formats
 - output package by keywords
 - predefined keywords